albertovpd/cloud_function_examples/README.md

+# Working with Cloud Functions

-# Using an API within a Cloud Function to load content in Google Cloud Storage.
+**Using an API within a Cloud Function to load content in Google Cloud Storage.**

 In this case I am using the Google Trends API (Pytrends).